hse-scila/EyeFeatures/tutorials/features_tutorial.md

 ##### Note that the expected paths are recalculated for each new distance class when the `fit` method is called, which takes up most of the runtime.
-To speed up the process, you can get the expected paths from the previous class and use them with the new class.
+To speed up the process, one can grep the expected paths from the previous class and reuse it with the new class.
 It is important that the primary keys for the new class match those of the previous class from which you obtained the expected paths.

-##### The same principle can be applied to the filling path (`fill_path`), which is used when no expected path is found for a particular group when `transform` is called.
-It is calculated as the mean of all known expected paths (basically the expected path over the expected paths).

 ```python